 As parents, we know that our children need to become independent and that it is our job to help them achieve that goal.
 For homeschoolers, this means guiding and equipping our children to become self-directed learners.
 Unfortunately, it is not always easy to know what this looks like on a day-to-day basis.

-Research has shown that children left on their own to “figure it out themselves” tend to become at best frustrated and at worst distracted and disengaged; in addition, students who have adults supporting and guiding them through the learning process tend to retain more information that those who do not.
+Research has shown that children left on their own to “figure it out themselves” tend to become at best frustrated and at worst distracted and disengaged; in addition, students who have adults supporting and guiding them through the learning process tend to retain more information than those who do not.
 Math-U-See recognizes these important findings, which is why the videos and Instruction Manuals are directed toward the teacher.
 In order for the program to be effective, the adult is expected to watch the video, read the Instruction Manual, lead the student in guided practice, and then provide as much support as is needed while the student practices independently.
-The teacher then has the student teach the material back to determine whether the concepts from the lesson have been mastered and to plan next steps.
+The teacher then has the student teach the material back to determine whether the concepts from the lesson have been mastered and to plan the next steps.
 While an adult should always be involved in the learning process, independence can still be developed and fostered so that, at the end of the program, the student will be equipped to assume the responsibility for his own learning, whether that be in higher education or in a career setting.

 Lower Elementary Level (Approximately Ages 5-8)

 Young children do not yet have the attention span, self-discipline, or cognitive skills needed to direct their own learning.
 Therefore, at this age, a homeschooling parent pretty much has to stay with the child during the entire instructional period.
 As the child becomes older, however, it may be possible to step away during periods of independent practice.
 If you feel your child is ready, you can begin with a simple statement such as, “Let’s see if you can do the next one all by yourself.”
 You continue to sit next to the child but provide no coaching or assistance.
 Once your student is successful with this task, add the element of physical distance between yourself and the child, perhaps going to the kitchen for a glass of water while she works through one problem on her own.
 Gradually increase the number of problems until the child is able to complete an entire practice page or test independently, without you physically present.
-Trying some of these simple suggestions will allow your child at this stage to have independence that is still within a controlled environment.
+Trying some of these simple suggestions will allow your child at this stage to have the independence that is still within a controlled environment.

 Upper Elementary Level (Approximately Ages 9-11)